sandialabs/halucinator/README.md

 ## Setup in Virtual Environment

-Note:  This has been lightly tested and 18.04
+Note:  This has been lightly tested on Ubuntu 18.04 and 20.04

 1. Install dependencies using `./install_deps.sh`